Creases, corners and caustics: properties of non-smooth structures on black hole horizons: Black hole entropy

 Next consider the ``flying saucer nucleation'' perestroika.
 In this case, $\Omega \sim \sqrt{\tau}$ and the circumference of the crease also scales as $\sqrt{\tau}$.
 So again $S_{\rm crease}$ changes discontinuously at $\tau=0$ but with the opposite sign to before.
-This suggests that the residue of $f(\Omega)$ at $\Omega=0$ should be non-negative.
-Combining with the result just obtained, this implies that the residue of this pole must vanish, i.e., there is no pole at $\Omega=0$.
+This suggests that the generalized second law requires that the residue of $F(\Omega)$ at $\Omega=0$ should be non-negative.
+Combining with the result of the previous paragraph, this implies that the residue of this pole must vanish, i.e., there is no pole at $\Omega=0$.
 Since this pole was one of the few specific predictions made by this idea, it seems that these arguments have ruled out the possibility of a crease term in the generalized entropy.
 However, this overlooks the fact that $S_{\rm BH}$ and $S_{\rm crease}$ are just the first two terms in an expansion in $\ell_P$ so we should also expect higher order terms to be present.
 For a Planck-sized horizon, these higher order terms might be important.
 For example, there might be a term of the form $\ell_P^2/A$ which is subleading for a large black hole but not for a Planckian sized flying saucer.
-So it seems that the second stage of this argument is inconclusive in the presence of higher order terms in the entropy and so this argument does not rule out a term of the form \eqref{Screase} .
+So flying saucer nucleation cannot be used to rule out a term of the form \eqref{Screase}.